Fast Reconfiguration of Liquid Crystal-RISs: Modeling and Algorithm Design: Introduction

 \section{Introduction}

 \IEEEPARstart{R}{ECONFIGURABLE} intelligent surfaces (RISs) have recently emerged as a solution to realize programmable radio environments in the field of wireless communications \cite{qingqing2019IRS,di2019smart,yu2021smart}. \Gls{RIS}s comprise a large array of sub-wavelength elements capable of dynamically adjusting the phases of reflected electromagnetic waves.
 By intelligently controlling these phase shifts, \gls{RIS}s establish virtual links between \gls{BS} and \gls{MU}, when the direct \gls{LOS} \gls{BS}-\gls{MU} link is obstructed \cite{najafi2020physics,bjornson2020rayleigh}.
-These \gls{RIS}s require a large number of elements to compensate for the significant path loss caused by double-path reflection \cite{najafi2020physics}.
+These \gls{RIS}s require a large number of elements to compensate for the significant path loss caused by double-path reflection \cite{najafi2020physics}. \MD{Such electrically large surfaces introduce several unique challenges, including the need for scalable low-cost hardware architectures, low-complexity low-overhead \gls{CSI} acquisition and \gls{RIS} configuration schemes, and accurate channel models that account for \gls{NF} propagation regime.}

-Among the various technologies available for implementing phase shifters, \gls{LC} is notable for its cost-effectiveness, scalability, energy efficiency, and continuous phase tunability \cite{Kim2023Independtly}.
-Despite these advantages, the adoption of \gls{LC}-based \gls{RIS}s is constrained by their relatively slow phase response times compared to alternative technologies such as \gls{PIN} diodes, \gls{RF} switches, \gls{MEMS} and varactor diodes \cite{wolff2023continuous}.
-Table~\ref{tab:comparison} presents a comparison of these technologies across various aspects, such as response time, power consumption, and frequency range \cite{jimenez2023reconfigurable}.
-This slower response creates challenges in applications requiring rapid reconfiguration, such as \gls{TDMA} systems or mobile user scenarios.
-Addressing this limitation is critical for realizing the full potential of LC-RISs in future wireless networks.